highbyte/dotnet-6502/docs/systems/c64/libraries.md

 6569); one still shifting when its fetch begins repeats its last pixel for seven pixels and stops;
 and the fetch loads the next row, which can start on the same line, so a sprite whose X lies beyond its fetch shows each row a line higher.
 An X the beam never reaches (504 to 511 on the 6569) is never shown.
+The sprite's multicolour, X-expand and priority bits are read at every pixel too, so a change while a sprite shifts takes effect from that pixel: setting X-expand repeats the pixel being shown and clearing it fetches the next at once, switching multicolour on or off realigns the pixel pairs on the shape's odd bits (the sprite split effect), a sprite can be in front of the graphics on one part of a line and behind them on the rest, and a sprite colour written mid-line changes from that pixel like the background colours do.
 Sprite-to-sprite collisions come from these runs and are latched as the line ends;
 sprite-to-background collisions still use the sprite's position at the start of the line.
 The SpriteX sample in the Avalonia and browser menus shows each of these cases.